 - An erosion control permit from the City of Waukesha Engineering Department.

 - Landscaping, transformer or sidewalk bonds (if required).

-- Two sets of building plans signed and sealed by a professional architect or engineer.
+- Three sets of building plans signed and sealed by a professional architect or engineer.
 Each set shall contain a plan view and a cross sectional view of the proposed construction.
 Plans shall be drawn to a scale of not less than 1/4" - 1' were required, the plans submitted to the City must be copies of the State Approved plans.
 One complete set of plans must also be submitted to the City of Waukesha Fire Prevention Bureau.
 A permit cannot be issued until plans have been reviewed and approved by the Fire Department.